ohshitgorillas/qmk-xcase/readme.md

 3. Include a way to activate xcase in your `keymap.c` file.

-## How to Use
+## How to Activate
-There are two ways to activate xcase: using the built-in keycodes or by calling the function directly.
-The latter mode supports arbitrary delimiters.
+There are two ways to activate xcase: using the built-in keycodes or by calling the function within `keymap.c` directly.
+The former method supports snake, kebab, and camel cases; the latter supports arbitrary delimiters.

-Once active, type your variable name using the spacebar as you normally would. xcase will intercept the space and replace it with your chosen delimiter.
+Once active, type using the spacebar as you normally would. xcase will intercept the space and replace it with your chosen delimiter.

 ### Built-in Keycodes (easy)